 If you pack it in—pack it out.
 Littering is unlawful and hazardous to wildlife.
 Do not dispose of garbage in outhouses.

 Use the outhouses provided.
 If there are no outhouses, select a spot away from trails, campsites and at least 70 m away from water sources.
 Dig a hole 12 to 16 cm deep to reach the dark-coloured biologically active soil layer.
 When filling the hole with soil, do not pack it down.
 Pack out toilet paper and used feminine hygiene products.

 Leave all rocks, fossils, horns, antlers, wildflowers, nests and other natural or historic objects where they are for others to enjoy.
 It is unlawful to remove, deface, damage or destroy any natural or cultural resources within Canada’s national parks.
 Information on low-impact backcountry travel.

 Firearms, including pellet guns, bear bangers, bows, slingshots and similar, are prohibited in national parks.
 Parks Canada recommends carrying bear spray for protection from wildlife.

 Backcountry trails are shared by hikers, trail runners, mountain bikers and horseback riders.
 Please respect other users and yield the right of way to ensure safety.
 If you wish to avoid trails that are busier due to shared use, plan ahead and check with staff at a Parks Canada visitor centre.

-Random camping is permitted in designated areas only.
+In remote areas of the park, be prepared for fewer maintained trails and to be more self-reliant.
+Pre-trip planning and preparedness essential for travel in the backcountry.
 Make sure you camp 5 km or more from either the trailhead or any designated campground.
 Pitch your tent at least 50 m from the trail and at least 70 m away from the nearest water source.
 Cook and store food well away from your tent.
 Remember to bring a stove and fuel as campﬁres are not permitted in random camping areas.
-A backcountry permit is required for random camping.